-10. RPSP finance for adaptation planning amounts to USD 139 million or 49 per cent of all readiness finance, supporting adaptation planning in 57 countries with 58 grants (see Figure IV-1).
+10. Finance from the RPSP for adaptation planning amounts to USD 139 million or 49 per cent of all readiness finance, and supports adaptation planning in 57 countries with 58 grants (see Figure IV-1).
 The current readiness programme consists of USD 287 million for 428 grants in 138 countries (see Figure IV-1).
-Figure IV-2 shows a map with the countries' engagement level for the GCF's readiness adaptation planning.
+Figure IV-2 shows a map with countries' engagement levels in GCF readiness adaptation planning.